politanch/swissdd/README.md

 <img src="swissdd_sticker.png" alt="" width="100"/>
 </p>

-`swissdd` builds upon real time data service for federal and cantonal votes provided by [opendata.swiss](https://opendata.swiss/de/).
+`swissdd` builds upon real time data service for federal and cantonal votes provided by the __Federal Statistical Office__ via [opendata.swiss](https://opendata.swiss/de/).
 It brings the results of popular votes, aggregated at the geographical level of choice, straight into R. Available levels are

 * national
 * cantons